shawn776/tictactoe/README.md

 # tictactoe
-This is my first program i 100% completed. can have bugs :D.
+This is my first program i does 100% completed.
+Maybe have somes bug :D.